matheus-oliveira-andrade/tic-tac-toe/README.md

-### Tic tac toe
+### Tic-tac-toe
-Implementation of tic tac toe in go lang with interation by terminal
+Implementation of tic-tac-toe in Go with interaction by terminal

 ### Features
 - Play against another human player.